clem9123/Thesis_forest/README.md

 - Work in progress: need to explain and clean the code.

+- [x] Merge Create_unif and Generate so that there is one file and it uses inventory_utils
+- [ ] Import output is made in the `Results.Rmd` file maybe change it to the import output for knitting speed and clarity

 ## Repetition

 - `Generate.R`: generate the necessary repetition data for ForceEPS.